meilisearch/firestore-meilisearch/README.md

 * Fields to index in Meilisearch: What fields do you want to index in Meilisearch?
 Create a comma-separated list of the field names, or leave it blank to include all fields.
 The id field is always indexed even when omitted from the list.

-* Fields in which to search. - Optional: What fields do you want to make searchable in Meilisearch?
-This feature is optional.
-See [the documentation for more details.](https://docs.meilisearch.com/reference/features/field_properties.html#searchable-fields) Create a comma-separated list of fields, or leave it blank to include all fields.

 * Meilisearch Index Name: What Meilisearch index do you want to index your data in?

 * Meilisearch host: What is the URL of the host of your Meilisearch database?
 Make sure your URL starts with `http://` or `https://`